a-sansom/drupal-dev-mode/README.md

 the box example) and moved to the `default` site directory.
 This package does not (yet) attempt to create that file, only modify it.

-  Running the `toggle-dev-mode` command without `settings.local.php` may leave the site in an unstable state!

 - This package should be installed in a `node_modules` folder that is a sibling of the Drupal install.
 The package assumes this location when trying to find the various files to modify when running `toggle-dev-mode`.